-When we understand why these concerning behaviours are presenting, we can work together on strategies and solutions to make a meaningful change for the client, their family and friends, and support network.
+When we understand why these concerning behaviours are presenting, we can work together on strategies and solutions to make a meaningful change for the individual, their family and friends, and support network.

-atWork Australia’s team of qualified and highly experienced psychologists work in partnership with each client to create a tailored Behaviour Support Plan (BSP).
+atWork Australia’s team of experienced Positive Behaviour Support practitioners work in partnership with each client to create a tailored Behaviour Support Plan (BSP).
 Our aim is to improve the confidence of our clients through increased skills and emotional regulation, in order to manage and reduce behaviours of concern.
 A BSP may include:

 - Developing communication and social skills